2022–23 Ukrainian Women's Top League

-The 2022–23 season of the Ukrainian Football Championship is the 32nd season of Ukraine's top women's football league.
-Consisting of two tiers it is scheduled to start on 10 September 2022.
+The 2022–23 season of the Ukrainian Football Championship was the 32nd season of Ukraine's top women's football league.
+Consisting of two tiers it started on 10 September 2022.

 Due to the 2022 wide scale Russian invasion of Ukraine, several teams are not able to resume competitions including the reigning champions WFC Zhytlobud-1 Kharkiv.

 Format

 The format of competitions for the season changed again for both tiers, but not significantly.
 The league finally expanded to 12 teams as it planned earlier and adopted classical format with straight double round-robin tournament home and away for the top tier (Vyshcha Liha) with the last team is set to be relegated to the lower tier for the next season.
-The top two teams will qualify for the European competitions.
+The top two teams qualify for the European competitions.